Unexplained Fatigue, Weight Gain, Dry Skin and More?

 Hyperthyroidism vs Hypothyroidism

-The most common difference between the two diseases relates to hormone levels.
-Hypothyroidism leads to a decrease in hormones.
-Hyperthyroidism leads to an increase in hormone production.
+The most common difference between the two diseases is hormone levels.
+Hypothyroidism causes a decrease in hormones, while hyperthyroidism causes an increase in hormone production.

 In the United States, hypothyroidism is more common than hyperthyroidism.
-However, it’s not uncommon to have an overactive thyroid and then an underactive thyroid, or vice versa.
+However, it’s common to have an overactive thyroid and then an underactive thyroid or vice versa.

 Weight loss is often associated with depression.
-But it could just mean that someone is losing weight because his or her thyroid gland isn't producing enough thyroid hormone.
+But it could just mean someone is losing weight because their thyroid gland isn't producing enough thyroid hormone.

 A person with hypothyroidism might experience weight gain even though he or she is eating less than usual.
 If you're experiencing weight loss, talk to your doctor about whether there are any underlying causes.